Assessment Rates are Increasing in 2025 - Learn About Your Flood Protection Assessment

 How is the assessment calculated?

-Properties that benefit from the protection of the Miami Conservancy District integrated flood protection system pay an annual assessment.
-The methodology was developed in 1917 and has been used for more than 90 years.
-The assessment is calculated by multiplying a rate and benefit:
+The methodology was developed in 1917 and has been used for over 100 years.
+The assessment is calculated by multiplying a rate and benefit, which is comprised of several factors.

-The rate is assigned annually by the Miami Conservancy District Board of Directors and is subject to approval by the Conservancy Court:
+Assessment rates can be adjusted annually by the Board of Directors and are subject to approval by the Conservancy Court.

 Is this related to the county’s reappraisal?